 (d) The Department of Justice and the board shall charge a fee 34 35 sufficient to cover the cost of processing the request for state- and federal-level criminal offender record information.
-36

-(e) The board shall request subsequent arrest notification service from the Department of Justice, as provided under Section 11105.2 38 conduct a search for state- and federal-level criminal offender record information.
+36 from the Department of Justice, as provided under Section 11105.2 38 39 of the Penal Code, for all applicants for licensure for whom conduct a search for state- and federal-level criminal offender record information.